SebNielsen/JSExcercisesPeriod2/readme.md

 To test JavaScript code, we can install and use the test librabry "Mocha".
 In Mocha we use an describe block, which corresponds to a test suite where we can place all our test.
-The describe block takes two parameters,the first one is the name of the block, and the second is an anonymous function, where we can place the so called "it blocks" which corresponds to all our test methods.
+The describe block takes two parameters,the first one is the name of the block, and the second is an anonymous function, where we can place the so called "it blocks" which corresponds to our test methods.
 Like the describe block the it blocks also takes two parameters; a name, and an anonymous function.
 Inside the anonymous function we can use the different assertion libraries like "chai", two assert different scenarios.
 Fx. like this: